 UNESCO recognizes the Great Smoky Mountains National Park as a preserved natural site as of 1983.
 It’s now the most visited national park in the US, with millions of visitors going for sightseeing, recreation, and leisure.
 The beautiful park makes it a great place to spend a nice day outdoors.

 Great Smoky Mountains National Park is established alongside the Great Smoky Mountains, which includes some of the highest peaks in the chain.
 The large park includes sections extending into Tennessee and North Carolina.

-The beauty in the Great Smoky Mountains comes from its landscape.
+The beauty of the Great Smoky Mountains comes from its landscape.
 The mountainous landscape includes other features like forested areas and waterfalls.
 Hiking is a favorite activity for all ages.
 Hundreds of miles of hiking trails take visitors to incredible sights at the mountain summits or other unique views around the park.

-One of the best viewpoints is at Clingmans Dome.
+One of the best viewpoints is at Clingman Dome.
 Not only is it one of the highest peaks, but it also features an observation tower.
 It’s the highest point in the park to see a panoramic view of the Great Smoky Mountains.

 Address: Great Smoky Mountains National Park, TN 37738